 There are an awful lot of tours and traps across Europe that you can get sucked into.
 The wonders of the cities and the experiences you can gain while you’re touring the continent alone mean that you can find so many places to visit off the beaten track.
 Go under the radar and hit the towns that are lesser known in the guidebooks but are just as relevant and beautiful as the capitals.
 Try out Olomouc in the Czech Republic, which is very much like Prague but with a lot less people to contend with.
 There are cobblestones for miles and delicious food to try, so much so you won’t regret it at all.

 Touring a whole new continent with city after city of people and trains means there are a lot of opportunities for your safety to be compromised.
 It’s one of those subjects no one wants to talk about, but safety is absolutely key when you are travelling through a new continent.
 It’s not the best idea to walk around with an obviously expensive camera around your neck, nor is it advisable to be obvious about your cash.
-Money belts like these ones and ensuring you padlock your backpack and wallet is key.
+Money belts and ensuring you padlock your backpack and wallet is key.
 Where you can, keep electronic copies of your passport, visas, insurance documents and tickets so that if you ever misplace your paperwork you have a back-up.
 You will meet a lot of new people when you’re travelling, but keep your distance where you can until you know people better.
 You can never be too careful when it comes to your safety.

 Going for a year out to travel the world should be a fun experience, not one that causes stress and upset.
 Plot your route based on the things you’re interested in the most, especially cuisine, and you should always try to keep a journal of your experiences as you go.
 Documenting how you feel as well as the things you see gives you something to look back on one day – don’t miss the chance!